a2stuff/intbasic/README.md

    * `LOAD` and `SAVE` will also exit back to ProDOS.

-2. When invoked as an "interpreter" for an `INT` file from a program selector (such as [Bitsy Bye](https://prodos8.com/bitsy-bye/) or [Apple II DeskTop](https://a2desktop.com)), the file is loaded an executed.
+2. When invoked as an "interpreter" for an `INT` file from a program selector (such as [Bitsy Bye](https://prodos8.com/bitsy-bye/) or [Apple II DeskTop](https://a2desktop.com)), the file is loaded and executed.

    * When the program ends or encounters an error, control is returned to ProDOS and the program selector.
    * Pressing <kbd>Control</kbd>+<kbd>C</kbd> will usually exit a program as well.
    * Optionally, hold down <kbd>Open Apple</kbd> or <kbd>Solid Apple</kbd> when starting to allow exiting the program to remain at the `>` prompt.

-> Note that when Integer BASIC is running disk access not available!
+> ⚠️ Note that when Integer BASIC is running disk access not available!
 This is different from ProDOS's BASIC.SYSTEM which offers commands like `CAT`, `LOAD` and `SAVE` to the user and the ability to execute commands from BASIC with `PRINT CHR$(4)`.
 Programs that need to load resources will not work.

 ## Integer BASIC